holepunchto/autobase/README.md

 #### `base.on('unwritable', () => { ... })`

-Triggered when the autobase instance is now not a writer.
+Triggered when the autobase instance is no longer a writer.

 #### `base.on('warning', (warning) => { ... })`